hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 $orderRequest->authentication_indicator = 0
 ```

-And then there is a provision several complementary objects to continue to inform the various informations required by the API order.
+There are several complementary objects to complete the information required by the API order:
-   - CustomerShippingInfoRequest: Order related shipping informations
+   - CustomerShippingInfoRequest: Order related to the shipping information.
-   - CustomerBillingInfoRequest: Order related billing informations
+   - CustomerBillingInfoRequest: Order related to the billing information.
-   - CardTokenPaymentMethod: Data related to payment with token system
+   - CardTokenPaymentMethod: Data related to payment with token system.

 ##### CardTokenPaymentMethod

-This parameter is specific to credit or debit card payment products.
+This parameter is specific to credit and debit card payment products.
 This is the token obtained from the HiPay Enterprise Secure Vault API when tokenizing a credit or debit card.
 To generate a token, please refer to the HiPay Enterprise Tokenization API documentation

 ```php